Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 }
 ```

-On this way, the program will finish with an Exception.
+This way, the program will finish with an Exception.

-> Brief description of the 5x2 randomly selected bugs.

-#### Bug fixing

-> Brief description of how those 5x2 bugs were addressed/fixed.
-Tip: provide examples before and after fixing those bugs.

 ### PMD